Hoosier Farmers Chalfant, Koehne to Lead Soy Transportation Coalition Board

 Douglas re-appointed to USB

-Flat Rock, Ind., farmer Jim Douglas was re-appointed to a second three-year term on the USB board by USDA Secretary Tom Vilsack on Monday, Nov.
+Shelby County farmer Jim Douglas was re-appointed to a second three-year term on the United Soybean Board by USDA Secretary Tom Vilsack on Monday, Nov.
 18. Douglas was a nine-year board member of ISA, and he also served as the Board’s Chair.
 In addition, he is USB’s representative to the U.S. Meat Export Federation’s board of directors.

 “I’m very happy to represent Indiana farmers on the national soybean checkoff board,” Douglas said.
 “I believe we do many things to improve the value of the U.S. soybean crop and to help farmers build more successful and sustainable businesses.”